-This ethnic neighborhood is relatively small and unknown, but definitely merits a visit, especially for art lovers.
+This ethnic neighborhood is relatively small and unknown, but it definitely merits a visit, especially for art lovers.
 While only a small percentage of California’s Filipino population actually lives in this area, Historic Filipinotown remains an important cultural site for the group.
-The neighborhood’s designation is recent, with LA recognizing Historic Filipinotown in 2002, when it became the first official Filipino neighborhood outside the Philippines.
+The neighborhood’s designation is recent, with LA only recognizing Historic Filipinotown in 2002, when it became the first official Filipino neighborhood outside the Philippines.

 Filipinotown is located northwest of downtown LA in Echo Park.

 This neighborhood is about as close to Thailand as any traveler can get without leaving the United States.
 A must-visit for anyone craving curry, satay, or pad Thai, the neighborhood is best known for its food.
 Some of the most popular stops in Thai Town include restaurants like Jitlada and Ruen Pair.

 For the best experience, drive into Thai Town through its west entrance on Hollywood Boulevard and Western Avenue, where you’ll be greeted by 16-foot-tall twin statues of a mythical half-lion, half-human creature.
 On Wednesday and Saturday mornings, Buddhist monks wander the streets in orange robes, but the very best day to visit Thai Town is on the first Saturday in April.
 On this day, the Songkran Festival attracts tens of thousands of visitors with a parade, handmade goods, food, and entertainment — all to celebrate the Thai New Year.

 Thai Town is located in east Hollywood, just north of Little Armenia.